 5. Employ a Chief Data Officer (CDO)

-Big data and BI guru Bernard Marr recently wrote about The Rise of Chief Data Officers.
-In the article, he pointed to a pretty fascinating trend: “Experian has predicted that the CDO position will become a standard senior board level role by 2020, bringing the conversation around data gathering, management, optimization, and security to the C-level.”
+Big data guru Bernard Marr wrote about The Rise of Chief Data Officers.
+In the article, he pointed to a pretty fascinating trend: “Experian has predicted that the CDO position will become a standard senior board-level role by 2020, bringing the conversation around data gathering, management, optimization, and security to the C-level.”
 We love that data is moving permanently into the C-Suite.
 While, like the CIO, the CDO probably shouldn’t be the main sponsor for BI implementation: they (or a similar role) are a great key stakeholder to involve.
-They will also most likely own the BI after the initial implementation is complete.
+They will also most likely own the project after the initial implementation is complete.

 6. Assess the current situation

-As we have already stated: Usually BI deployment isn’t quick or easy.
+As we have already stated: usually a deployment isn’t quick or easy.
 There is a lot of work to do on the front end.
-One of the biggest sections on a business intelligence roadmap should be assessing the current situation.
+One of the biggest sections of a business intelligence roadmap should be assessing the current situation.
 Now that you have all the right stakeholders at the table the next step is analyzing the current software stack, and the processes and organizational structures surrounding it (or lack thereof).
 Find out what is working, as you don’t want to totally scrap an already essential report or process.
 Find a way to integrate it into the new strategy, or you will have upset employees.
 On the flip side, document everything that isn’t working.
-What business questions are you unable to currently answer?
+What data analysis questions are you unable to currently answer?
 Which processes are inefficient or broken?

-On top of all this you need to compile which data sources you currently have and how they are being stored.
+On top of all this, you need to compile which data sources you currently have and how they are being stored.
 Decide which are necessary to your business intelligence strategy.
-This should also include creating a plan for data storage.
+This should also include creating a plan for data storage services.
 Are the data sources going to remain disparate?
-Or does building a datawarehouse make sense for your organization?
+Or does building a data warehouse make sense for your organization?